-Peripheral wedge-like areas of consolidation representing haemorrhagic pulmonary infarcts are seen better on CT than plain films 3.
+Peripheral wedge-like areas of consolidation representing hemorrhagic pulmonary infarcts are seen better on CT than plain films 3.
 Direct invasion into the adjacent chest wall or mediastinal structures may be seen in advanced cases 4.

 Eventually, if recovery occurs, the central necrotic lung separates away from surrounding parenchyma, forming an air crescent.
 This typically occurs 2-3 weeks after treatment 3.
 Cavitation may also occur.